 Parking At A Platform Station

-It is easier to figure out parking ahead of time than dealing with it the day of the journey.
+Planning parking ahead of time is easier than dealing with it on the day of the journey.

-Station parking varies depending on the municipality.
-If you are unfamiliar with the area, call the town or check out their website for long-term parking information.
+Station parking varies by municipality.
+If you are unfamiliar with the area, call the town or check its website for information on long-term parking.

 It is best to do this before your departure date.
-You don’t need a ticket, or worse yet, see that your vehicle got towed while on a fantastic adventure.
+You don’t need a ticket, or worse yet, find that your vehicle got towed while you were on a fantastic adventure.

 Preparation For Using A Platform Station

-If you are unfamiliar with the platform station area, doing a “dry run” could eliminate stress on the day of travel.
+If you are unfamiliar with the platform station area, conducting a “dry run” can help alleviate stress on the day of travel.

 I know one traveler who did not do that for his first Amtrak trip.
 He thought he knew the station location and was unaware that Sturtevant, WI, had built a new station.

-He did catch his train on time, but it wasn’t a great start on his trip.
-Also, by doing a dry run, you could find a place to hang out if the train runs late or the weather is not marvelous.
+Although he did catch his train on time, it wasn’t a great start to his trip.
+A dry run can help you find a place to hang out if the train runs late or the weather is not marvelous.
 Although he dealt with an unstaffed station, the story still rings true.

 When The Train Arrives At A Platform Station

-In some cases, Amtrak gives you a seat number; when you board, look for the numbers above the seat on the luggage rack.
-Amtrak assigned you a sleeping accommodation; check the ticket for your sleeping car and room numbers when you make your reservations.
+In some cases, Amtrak assigns you a seat number.
+When you board, look for the numbers above the seat on the luggage rack.
+Amtrak has assigned you sleeping accommodations; please check your ticket for the sleeping car and room numbers when making your reservations.

 Conductors may scan or lift your ticket before boarding the train; wait until you are on board.
-The crew and how many people are getting on with you determine when they collect them.
+The crew and the number of people they are transporting determine when they collect them.
 Either way, have your tickets ready as you see the train coming or before.

-When staff asks you where you are going, they want to know your destination for THAT train, not your final destination.
-For example, if I am traveling from Omaha, NE, to Sturtevant, WI, they want to know I am going to Chicago and not Sturtevant when I board in Omaha.
-All the information you need is on your ticket.
+When staff ask where you are going, they want to know your destination for that train, not your final destination.
+For example, if I am traveling from Omaha, NE, to Sturtevant, WI, they want to know I am going to Chicago, not Sturtevant, when I board the train in Omaha.
+All the necessary information is included on your ticket.

 For the best price, buy your tickets before you leave for the station.

-You can buy tickets electronically via the app or website or by calling 1-800-USA-Rail.
-You need an email address so Amtrak can email your eticket.
-There are a few ways to save money when buying Amtrak tickets.
-While you can purchase tickets on some trains, I wouldn’t suggest it.
+You can purchase tickets electronically through the app or website, or by calling 1-800-USA-Rail.
+You need an email address so Amtrak can send your e-ticket via email.
+There are several ways to save money when purchasing Amtrak tickets.
+While you can buy tickets on some trains, I wouldn’t suggest it.

-If you do not have an email, there is a chance you can get your ticket on the train, but you will have to call to see if this is an option.
+If you do not have an email, you may be able to retrieve your ticket on the train, but you will need to call to confirm if this is an option.

 eTickets